 The Difference Between a Good Credit Score and a Great Credit Score

 For context, I’m not aware of my credit score ever dropping below 700.
 Using the information from above, this is likely because I’ve always maintained a positive payment history.
 However, I didn’t reach an 800 credit score until age 36.
-Put another way, if you find yourself on the right side of 30, then simply paying your card off in full each month and practicing responsible credit card management over time will likely automatically lift you into the 800 FICO club when you’re old dinosaurs with blogs and podcasts like ourselves.
+Put another way, if you find yourself on the right side of 30, then simply paying your card off in full each month and practising responsible credit card management over time (even if it means opting into something like a line of credit loan) will likely automatically lift you into the 800 FICO club when you’re old dinosaurs with blogs and podcasts like ourselves.
 Keep hope alive!

 While I got my first credit card at age 18, I actually didn’t see my credit score until I was in my late to mid-20s.
 There are two reasons for this: